Search

 On this day…in 1987

-In 1986, the Rock and Roll Hall of Fame announced its first group of inductees: Buddy Holly, Chuck Berry, Elvis Presley, Fats Domino, James Brown, Jerry Lee Lewis, Little Richard, Ray Charles, Sam Cooke and the Everly Brothers.
+In 1986, the first group of inductees was announced by the Rock and Roll Hall of Fame: Buddy Holly, Chuck Berry, Elvis Presley, Fats Domino, James Brown, Jerry Lee Lewis, Little Richard, Ray Charles, Sam Cooke, and the Everly Brothers.

-Of the 159 total inductions in the Performers category, 135 have been of solo male performers or male groups.
-Only 10 solo female performers and 13 groups containing at least one female performer have been added since the Hall admitted its first woman—Aretha Franklin—on January 3, 1987.
+Among the 159 inductees in the Performers category, a staggering 135 have been solo male artists or male groups.
+Only 10 solo female performers and 13 groups featuring at least one female performer have been inducted since the Hall welcomed its first female artist—Aretha Franklin—on January 3, 1987.

-There was Aretha, there were girl groups like the Supremes and Martha and the Vandellas (inducted in 1988 and 1995, respectively) and there was Tina Turner (inducted with Ike in 1991), but beyond those obvious choices, the Hall had to look to three women—LaVern Baker, Etta James and Ruth Brown—who were really more R&B than rock and roll.
+There were notable figures like Aretha and girl groups such as the Supremes and Martha and the Vandellas (the latter two being inducted in 1988 and 1995, respectively), along with Tina Turner (inducted in 1991 with Ike).
+Beyond these obvious selections, the Hall looked to three women—LaVern Baker, Etta James, and Ruth Brown—who were largely recognized in R&B rather than rock and roll.

-In its second 10 years, women fared better with the Hall of Fame as artists like the Jefferson Airplane (1996), Joni Mitchell (1997), Bonnie Raitt (2000) and the Pretenders (2005) became eligible for induction.
+In the subsequent ten years, the representation of women improved with artists like the Jefferson Airplane (1996), Joni Mitchell (1997), Bonnie Raitt (2000), and the Pretenders (2005) becoming eligible.

-For the record, the solo women and groups containing women who have been inducted into the Rock and Roll Hall of Fame as of 2008 are (in order of induction):
+As of 2008, the following solo women and female-inclusive groups have been inducted into the Rock and Roll Hall of Fame (listed by their induction order):

 Aretha Franklin